1970s Ronald Amey Pale Pastel Print Dress w Silver & Gold Metallic Detailing

 Fully lined in a pale ice white blue silk throughout.
 Entirely hand finished.
 It closes with a back zipper and two gold buttons at the neck.
 Each cuff has three gold metal dome buttons and loops.
 There is one gold bead missing on the top button at the back of the neck otherwise the dress appears to have been worn very little if at all.
 The dress is even better in person.
 The length will land from midi to just above the ankle depending on your height

 Bust: 17" flat across from side seam to side seam

 Waist: 12.5" flat across from side seam to side seam

-Bodice: 13" from neck to top of waist band + 4" band
+Bodice: 15" from top of bodice to waist

 Modern Sizing Equivalent: XS-SML